Chizzy/pizzabot/Readme.md

 All the tests can be run by the following command **npm run test**.

 * All functions are returning the output that we are expecting.
+* Function in charge of parsing the Input String (formater.js) **"5x5 (1, 3) (4, 4)"** does return a object with a grid with typeof Object and the coordinates of the houses with typeof Array.
+* If the input string is undefined or empty the app stops and a message is displayed.
-* The function in charge of returning the instructions (plotter.js) is returning a correct instruction given the a *grid and position* string, for instance, "5x5 (1, 3) (4, 4)" will return "ENNNDENEED".
+* The function in charge of returning the instructions (plotter.js) is returning a correct instruction given a *grid and position* string, for instance, "5x5 (1, 3) (4, 4)" will return "ENNNDENEED".
-* Function in charge of parsing the Input String **"5x5 (1, 3) (4, 4)"** does return a object with a grid with typeof Object and the coordinates of the houses with typeof Array.
+* The function in charge of returning the instructions (plotter.js) checks that the position of the houses are less or equal to the grid.

 ***